abbylush-coder/Coding-Convergence/README.md

 * Add more depth and complexity by implementing chords and harmonies throughout the whole song
 * Adjust timings
 * Possibly find a way to create a uniform end to the musical piece as opposed to relying on the user to manually press the stop button
-* Seek to implement more of TunePads predetermined functions such as high/lowpass
+* Seek to implement more of TunePad's predetermined functions such as high/lowpass and more

 ## Acknowledgements

-This project was inspired by Hozier's 'Eat Your Young' and TunePad's 'Warm up Activity: Chicago House Beat' from Learn TunePad
+This project was inspired by Hozier's 'Eat Your Young' and TunePad's 'Warm up Activity: Chicago House Beat' from Learn TunePad.
 To create this project a number of tutorials and projects were used.
 'Coding Convergence' made use of:
 * Learn TunePad Tutorials (Random Trap Beat)
 * TunePad Community (Example Project: House Beats)